 Best content types for consider/middle-of-funnel (MoFu)

-Here in the middle of the sales funnel, your buyer knows all about their problem and they are seeking solutions.
+In the middle of the sales funnel, your buyer knows all about their problem and is seeking solutions.
 Curiosity sends this buyer on an endless hunt to find the best product or service to fulfill their needs.
 This in-depth content presents your brand as the problem-solver and why you’re the partner to strongly consider.

 - Case study